Osama710/Snipping-Tool-with-Python/README.md

 This tool allows the user to take a screenshot in the snipping style and it will display the coordinates information along with the mouse position.

+### Executable File in Release
+The .exe for the snipping tool can be found in the release section which can be downloaded and can easily be used by anyone.

 **The snipped imaged will be saved in the same folder with name Capture.png**

 The Tool is developed by [Muhammad Osama](https://github.com/Osama710)